SLQW/HAR_eg/README.md

 # Human Activity Recognition
-Following on from [this tutorial](https://machinelearningmastery.com/cnn-models-for-human-activity-recognition-time-series-classification/), this contains a 1-dimensional convolutional neural network implemented in PyTorch.
+Following on from [this tutorial](https://machinelearningmastery.com/cnn-models-for-human-activity-recognition-time-series-classification/), this contains a 1-dimensional convolutional neural network implemented in PyTorch for the CPU.
 It is a first pass with limited optimiztion of hyperparameters or architecture exploration.

 The package is organized with a split between data processing and model training.